The Form block allows you to add a Jetpack-powered contact form to your posts or pages.

 - Name, Email, Website, Multi-line text, Text, Date Picker, Telephone, Checkbox, Checkbox Group, Radio, and Select.

-Note that these sub-blocks can only be added within a Form Block.
+Note that these form fields can only be added within a Form Block.

 Within each field block, you can edit the field label(s) and choose whether the field is required or not.